Abdelrahman-Abuhelal/gpt-bots-experiement/README.md

   - **Basic Chatbot:** A simple conversational agent with memory and history tracking for unique sessions.
   - **SQLite Chatbot:** Similar to the basic chatbot, but it stores conversation history in an SQLite database.
   - **Database Query Chatbot:** Connects to a database to answer user questions and retrieve information using SQL commands.
+  - **Quiz Chatbot:** A chatbot that quizzes users on specific topics, evaluates responses, and provides detailed feedback to aid learning and comprehension.

 - **CV Extractor:** Extracts information from PDF or Word files, highlighting essential details for viewers.
 Utilizes Optical Character Recognition (OCR) for unextracted data from PDFs.
+- **Website Summarizer:** A tool designed to scrape data from blogs or websites and summarize their content, providing users with a concise overview of the site's topic.

 ## Installation